Zum Hauptinhalt springen

 • Location: Central Finland, 270 km north of Helsinki; 62° 14' N, 25° 44' E

-• Costs: approx. 25% higher than in Germany
+• Costs: around 25% higher than in Germany

 • Weather: